 Dear Ms. MLD:

-A fundamental axiom of pharmaceutical science is simple.
+A basic axiom of pharmacology is simple.
 “The dosage makes the toxin.”
-Unfortunately, it’s not something I formulated.
+It’s not something I made up.

-Alternatively, alcohol in moderation leads to better health and greater longevity.
+On the other hand, alcohol in moderation leads to better health and longer life.
 Either abstaining from alcohol or abusing it leads to poorer health and shorter life.

 Because, as you state, other drugs also pass through the blood brain barrier, alcohol is not unique in doing so.
 Nor is alcohol unique in any “particular way of impairing cognition.”

 Research has also shown the powerful role of alcohol expectations on behavior.
-For example, in those societies that do not believe alcohol disinhibits, the substance doesn’t disinhibit.
+For example, in those societies that do not believe alcohol disinhibits, it doesn’t.

 The subject is a complex one.
-You obviously recognize some of this complexity.
-Listed here for your convenience are some additional links you might find of interest.
+Clearly you recognize some of this complexity.
+Here are some more links you might find of interest.

 Alcohol and Behavior